 Knitting needles come in varying diameters and lengths.
 The essential size you need to look for is the diameter.

 The diameter of the needle determines the size of the stitches on your knitting needle.
 The thicker the needle is, the bigger the stitches.
 The thinner the needle is, the smaller the stitches.
-It has to do with knitting gauge, more about that below.
+It also has to do with knowing your knitting gauge, more about that below.

 The thicker the needle, the larger the stitch and the more elastic and loose the resulting fabric.
 With a smaller diameter knitting needle, the resulting stitches will be tiny, and the material will usually be tighter and thicker.

 Long or short, straight or circular.
 Depending on the type of project you are taking on will determine the length of your needle.
 Most knitting patterns will have suggestions about the length.
 A large project such as a blanket or sweater will usually need a longer needle or cord.
 Small, flat projects such as a scarf, can be worked on any needle length.
 Small projects like socks need a short circular needle or double-pointed needles.